G-Elo: Generalization of the Elo algorithm by modelling the discretized margin of victory: Introduction

-The Elo and Elo-Davidson algorithms, however, are defined for ternary games and thus are not suited for operation in the presence of the multilevel \gls{mov} variable/outcome, $d$, defined by the difference in game-points.
-And this is the problem we want to address here.
+The Elo and the Elo-Davidson algorithms, however, are defined for ternary games and thus are not suited for operation in the presence of the multilevel \gls{mov} variable/outcome, $d$, defined by the difference in game-points.
+This is the problem we want to address here.

-Earlier works on the \gls{mov} explored the following venues \begin{enumerate} \item {\bf Direct modelling}, where $d$ is assumed to be drawn from a predefined distribution.
-For example, the Gaussian distribution is used in \cite{Massey97},\footnote{This is done implicitly though: \cite{Massey97} uses least-squares to fit the rating to the observations and it is easy to see that this corresponds to the assumption of the Gaussian distribution of the \gls{mov} value, $d$.} while \cite{Karlis08,Smit20} use the Skellam distribution.
+To put it into perspective, we briefly outline the venues which were previously taken to deal with the \gls{mov}: \begin{enumerate} \item {\bf Direct modeling}, where $d$ is assumed to be drawn from a predefined distribution.
+For example, the Gaussian distribution is used in \citet{Massey97},\footnote{This is done implicitly though: \citet{Massey97} uses least-squares criterion to fit the rating to the observations and it is easy to see that this corresponds to the assumption of the Gaussian distribution of the \gls{mov} value, $d$.} while \citet{Karlis08} and \citet{Manderson18} use the Skellam distribution.

-The difficulty is that, there is no guarantee that any particular sport yields $d$ with the distribution one deems suitable for the rating and, usually, there is no much room for adjustment.
-This issue becomes immediately apparent when looking at the number of coeffcients defining the distribution.
+The difficulty is that, there is no guarantee that any particular sport yields $d$ with the distribution one deems suitable for the rating and, usually, there is not much room to adjust the model.
+This issue becomes immediately apparent when looking at the number of coefficients defining the distribution.
 In fact, there is none if we use the Gaussian distribution (because the value of the variance is irrelevant to the fit) and one coefficient may be adjusted in the Skellam distribution.

-This lack of flexibility may results in serious discrepancies between the model and the observations.
-For example, to deal with the high frequency of draws in football (that is, events when $d=0$), a hybrid model which is a mixture of a the Skellam distribution and the mass probability function related to the frequency of draws was introduced in \cite[Sec.~2.3]{Karlis08}.
-However, such hybrid models lead to the optimization problems that may not be convex and the resulting algorithms are difficult to apply to on-line results.\footnote{For example, \cite{Karlis08} uses Markov chain Monte Carlo to optimize the parameters which may be contrasted with a very simple and well-known Elo algorithm \cite{Elo08_Book}.}
+This lack of flexibility may result in serious discrepancies between the model and the observations.
+For example, to deal with the high frequency of draws in association football (that is, events when $d=0$), a hybrid model which is a mixture of a the Skellam distribution and the mass probability function related to the frequency of draws was introduced in \citet[Sec.~2.3]{Karlis08}.
+However, such hybrid models lead to optimization problems that may be not convex and the resulting algorithms are difficult to apply to on-line results.\footnote{For example, \citet{Karlis08} uses Markov chain Monte Carlo method to optimize the parameters which is quite complex when compared to a very simple and well-known Elo algorithm \citep{Elo78_Book}.}